Lectio Divina: 24th Sunday in Ordinary Time (A)

 c) A deepening: Forgiving after 11 September 2001!

 On 11 September 2001, a group of terrorists flew two planes into the two towers of New York and killed more than three thousand persons while shouting “Holy War!”
 The immediate cry in reply was: “Crusade”.
-Both sides used the name of God to legitimise violence.
+Both sides used the name of God to legitimize violence.
 No one recalled the saying: “Seventy times seven!”
 And one of the sides calls itself Christian!

-The last sentence of the Old Testament through which the people of God entered the New Testament and that expresses the nucleus of its messianic hope for reconciliation, is the oracle of the prophet Malachy: “Lo, I will send Elijah, the prophet, before the day of the Lord comes, the great and terrible day, to turn the hearts of the fathers to their children, and the hearts of the children to their fathers, lest I come and strike the land with doom” (Mal 3:23).
+The last sentence of the Old Testament through which the people of God entered the New Testament and that expresses the nucleus of its messianic hope for reconciliation, is the oracle of the prophet Malachi: “Lo, I will send Elijah, the prophet, before the day of the Lord comes, the great and terrible day, to turn the hearts of the fathers to their children, and the hearts of the children to their fathers, lest I come and strike the land with doom” (Mal 3:23).
 To turn the hearts of fathers to their children, and the hearts of children to their fathers, means to rebuild relationships between persons.
 There will be no future of peace unless we make a great effort at rebuilding human relationships in the small nucleus, that is, in the family and in the community.
-The community is where families meet to better preserve and pass on the values that they hold.
+The community is where families meet to preserve and pass on the values that they hold.